 Below you’ll find an in-depth exploration of each plan.
-In the end, you’ll have a clear picture of which version is best suited to you and your Business (or Enterprise).
-You’ll also discover what sort of infrastructure you should put in place to ensure everything is secure.
+In the end, you’ll have a clear picture of which version best suits you and your Business (or Enterprise).
+You’ll also discover what infrastructure you should put in place to ensure everything is secure.

 Two versions of Microsoft 365 Apps, three types of plans

 Within the two options of Business and Enterprise, there are three tiers.

 This means you actually have a choice of six plans.

 Microsoft 365 Apps for Business was formerly known as Office 365 Business.
 That was until Microsoft embarked on a rebrand in early 2020.
 The company said the changes were made to represent ‘our vision for the future of Microsoft productivity tools – an integrated set of apps and services that puts artificial intelligence (AI) and other cutting-edge innovations to work for you.’

 Today, these changes mean you can choose from Basic (formerly Office 365 Business Essentials), Standard (formerly Office 365 Business), and Premium (formerly Office 365 Business Premium).

 Microsoft 365 Apps for Enterprise also changed its name and was previously known as Office 365 ProPlus.